ylechelle/OpenUDID/README.md

 - March.
 25 2012: removing all traces of the offending call on iOS

 ####Contributions needed
-Equivalent OpenUDID systems on Windows Mobile 7/8, Blackberry, Windows .Net, etc...
+Equivalent OpenUDID systems on Blackberry, other platforms, etc...